mdb/terraform-presentation/presentation.md

 ---

-codified infrastructure managed like software source code via code reviews!
+Codified infrastructure managed like software source code via code reviews!

 * quality at scale
-* change is cheap (safe + easy)
+* change is cheap & repeatable (safe + easy)
 * declarative DSL is preferable to custom business logic
 * state backups

+---

+### More advanced usage

+`mdb/terraform-example` is a simple example but...

+* layer in more sophisticated delivery tool on top of CI
+* layer in blue/green deployments and live functional tests
+* create pipelines that promote code changes through lower level envs & into prod

 ---